![]() |

 Equipment

-In medium-format film, another advantage comes into play when custom prints are ordered and are cropped, which is where portions of the negative (or digital CCD) are not used, putting a greater demand on the remaining image area in producing prints or Web images.
+In medium-format film, another advantage comes into play when custom prints are ordered and are cropped, which is where portions of the negative (or digital CMOS) are not used, putting a greater demand on the remaining image area in producing prints or Web images.
 The large 645 negative makes it possible to isolate and enlarge (crop) smaller sections of an image for use on the Web and in prints that look as good as full-frame 35mm or digital would look if that segment filled the entire negative or frame in those formats.
-So, if that picture of Aunt Aline in the group shot looks so great that you want to make a cropped portrait of her alone for an enlargement or the Web, the 645 medium-format negative will produce a result with which digital and 35mm just can't begin to compete.
+So, if that picture of Aunt Aline in the group shot looks so great that you want to make a cropped portrait of her alone for an enlargement or the Web, the 645 medium-format negative will produce a result with which digital and 35mm film can't quite compete, though the resolution of the D750 does provide some cropping flexibility.

-Another disadvantageous factor affecting digital is that because digital imagery does not have nearly the latitude of acceptable exposure that film of any size has (although the digital SLR that will be used in your event has come closer than any other, close enough to bring into the mix) the standard procedure is for the digital photographer to try and check each picture taken, on the spot, using a difficult-to-see LCD screen, which distracts from you, and the events, and the planning and moving for the next shot.
-Better latitude also means that film and the digital used by Silkstrand captures more of the details in the whole range of visible light than digital can, from the wedding extremes of the whites of your wedding dress to the blacks of his tuxedo.
-And, finally (whew!), film cameras do not require the photographer to wait for previously-taken digital images to store into memory before another shot can be fired off, a real problem for a photographer not using the latest, very expensive models of digital cameras, like the one selected for Silkstrand weddings, which have solved that problem, and I can't tell you how many times I've taken one shot to then immediately see a different, better expression or posture in the action that causes me to snap another right offif not using film, or a late-model digital with fast memory card, that's a probable lost shot.
+Another disadvantageous factor affecting digital is that because digital imagery does not have the latitude of acceptable exposure that film has (although the digital SLR that will be used in your shoot has come closer than any other, close enough to bring into the mix) the standard procedure is for the digital photographer to try and check each picture taken, on the spot, using a sometimes difficult-to-see LCD screen, which distracts attention from the bride and the events, and the planning and moving for the next shot.
+Better latitude also means that film, and the digital used by Silkstrand, captures more of the details in the whole range of visible light than most digitals can, from the wedding extremes of the whites of your wedding dress to the blacks of his tuxedo.
+And, finally (whew!), film cameras do not require the photographer to wait for previously-taken digital images to store into memory before another shot can be fired off, a real problem for a photographer not using the latest, very expensive models of digital cameras, like the D750 selected for Silkstrand weddings, which have solved that problem, and I can't tell you how many times I've taken one shot to then immediately see a different, better expression or posture in the action that causes me to snap another right offif not using film, or a late-model digital with fast processor and memory card, that's a probable lost shot.

-So, in other words, medium-format film gives unmatched enlargement quality, has greater exposure latitude, safety, versatility, and it allows you to get more out of any part of the image taken than either 35mm film or digital, and your most important shots will be covered by both.
-Within a decade, digital will have closed the gaps and film will be relegated to special-purpose use, fanatics, and diehards, but for now, and a few years hence, this is a true story.
+So, in other words, with Silkstrand Wedding Photography, your most important shots will be covered.
+Within half a decade, digital will have closed all the gaps and even medium-format film will be relegated to special-purpose use, fanatics, and diehards, but for now, and a few years hence, this is a true story, and it's why medium-format film and equipment is part of the resource available for your ceremony and portraits, so that the best choice there is can be yours.

 Go to Individual Reprint Prices